Liverpool Lime Street railway station: Virgin Trains Open Access Proposal

-Future Northern and TransPennine Franchises
+Future Northern and TransPennine franchises

 In November 2018, it was revealed by Transport for the North several options for the future Northern and TransPennine franchise.
 Some options for Liverpool include extension of Liverpool to Crewe services towards Stoke-on-Trent and Alsager, increasing Liverpool to Blackpool North services and a new Liverpool to Leicester service via Crewe, Stoke-on-Trent, Uttoxeter and Derby.
 The Leicester service could be operated by either TransPennine Express or the future East Midlands Franchise.

-TransPennine Franchise Agreement

-As part of the TransPennine Express (TPE) franchise agreement (awarded to FirstGroup, which started services in April 2016), there will be three new direct services per day to Glasgow Central via Preston along the West Coast Main Line.
-The current hourly TPE Newcastle route was extended via to Edinburgh Waverley in December 2019.

-In 2005, Renaissance Trains proposed a twice-daily service from Lime Street to Glasgow Central, with weekend trains running instead from to Glasgow.
-The proposal did not get enough investment backing, but was revived in 2014.

 Chester, Wales and Shrewsbury via the Halton Curve

-The completion of the upgrade of the Halton Curvein 2018 provides a second rail route between Liverpool and Chester, and permits the introduction of new direct services from Liverpool to Wrexham, Llandudno and other parts of North Wales.
+The completion of the upgrade of the Halton Curve in 2018 provides a second rail route between Liverpool and Chester, and permits the introduction of new direct services from Liverpool to Wrexham, Llandudno and other parts of North Wales.

-As part of the new Wales & Borders franchise services to Chester were introduced in May 2019 with future services to Llandudno and Shrewsbury every hour and services to Cardiff every two hours planned.
+As part of the new Wales & Borders franchise services to Chester were introduced in May 2019, with future services to Llandudno and Shrewsbury every hour and services to Cardiff every two hours planned.

-London Euston

-It was also proposed that, by 2016, London Midland would also operate an hourly service to London Euston (as an extension of its existing Trent Valley semi-fast service); however, this was rejected by the Office of Rail Regulation.
-From May 2019 to December 2019, its successor London Northwestern Railway operated a London to Liverpool service via Birmingham New Street.

-Northern Franchise Agreement

-As part of the Northern franchise agreement (awarded to Arriva, which started in April 2016), from December 2019 there will be a new Northern Connect service to Leeds, via Manchester Victoria and Bradford Interchange (replacing the current all-stations local service to Victoria).
-This is the first time there is a direct service through to Rochdale, Halifax and Bradford Interchange since the timetable change on 10 December 2006, when Northern terminated all services at Manchester Victoria.